Bhopal: Secular Forum protests hate speech against minorities

-BHOPAL (Madhya Pradesh): The Rashtriya Secular Forum organised a dharna at Gandhi Bhawan in the city on Monday to protest remarks made against Mahatma Gandhi and spreading hatred against minorities.
+BHOPAL (Madhya Pradesh): The Rashtriya Secular Forum organised a dharna at Gandhi Bhawan in city on Monday to protest against remarks made against Mahatma Gandhi.

 It was also to protest against the communal and regressive forces.
 The event was held under the joint aegis of Secular Manch, Gandhi Bhawan, Pragatisheel, Janvadi and secular organisations.